First-Year Students' Guide

 The political science department at Carleton offers courses in all branches of political science.
 A tradition of student interest in political affairs has made our department unusually large and diverse for the size of the College.
 As we represent a variety of fields and interests, so we also represent a wide spectrum of political opinion and a variety of approaches.
 Such diversity fosters lively debate about issues of public concern not only in classes but also in the Carleton community as a whole.

 Can I major in it?
+Yes.
 The department offers two tracks: Political Science, which covers all aspects of the discipline, and Political Science/International Relations, which has greater emphasis on international and global issues.

 Topics explored: American government and politics, comparative political systems, international relations and world politics, and political philosophy.

 How to get started: First-year students normally begin their study in the department with POSC 120: Comparative Political Regimes, POSC 122: Politics in America: Liberty and Equality or POSC 160: Political Philosophy.
 Some 200-level courses are open to first-year students.
-Two first year seminars are also offered.

 Frequently asked questions: